ZhenghuaNTU/zhenghuantu.github.io/_pages/about.md

 * One paper entitled "WiFi-Based Indoor Robot Positioning Using Deep Fuzzy Forests" has been accepted by <b>IEEE Internet of Things Journal</b>.
 * We are orgnizing a workshop at [IJCAI](https://ijcai20.org/) 2020, named "[2ND International Workshop on Deep Learning for Human Activity Recognition](https://keyplay.github.io/ijcai2020workshop/)". ~~<b>The submission deadline is May 1, 2020.</b>~~ <b>Due to COVID 19, the main conference has been extended to Jan 2021.
 We also extend this workshop to 15 September 2020 to give more time for authors.
 Thanks!</b>
 * One paper entitled "MobileDA: Towards Edge Domain Adaptation" has been accepted by <b>IEEE Internet of Things Journal</b>.
-* One paper entitled "Machine Remaining Useful Life Prediction via an Attention Based Deep Learning Approach" has been accepted by <b>IEEE Transactions on Industrial Electronics</b>.
+* One paper entitled "Machine Remaining Useful Life Prediction via an Attention Based Deep Learning Approach" has been accepted by <b>IEEE Transactions on Industrial Electronics</b>, code is available [here](https://github.com/ZhenghuaNTU/RUL-prediction-using-attention-based-deep-learning-approach).
 * One paper entitled "Using Reinforcement Learning to Minimize the Probability of Delay Occurrence in Transportation" has been accepted by <b>IEEE Transactions on Vehicular Technology</b>.
 * I was invited to serve as PC for [IJCAI2020](https://ijcai20.org/).
 * <b>Two PhD scholarships</b>, i.e., [ACIS scholarship](https://www.a-star.edu.sg/Scholarships/For-Graduate-Studies/A-STAR-CIS-Scholarship) and [SINGA](https://www.a-star.edu.sg/Scholarships/For-Graduate-Studies/Singapore-International-Graduate-Award-SINGA), have been released in A*STAR collabrated with Singapore universities (NTU, NUS, SMU and SUTD).
 If you are interested, please contact me directly.